KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Marker represented as icon

 Below an example of how a map can look like depending on how data is visualized.
+The below example shows a map with markers.

 .. figure:: media/markers_map.png